 Unifying this data through BlueConic, in concert with our full martech stack, we have built an in-depth understanding of how, when, and why customers engage with our brand.
 This has led to the development and implementation of an exceptional product and customer experience.

 Because we use user-level data across our web and email properties to understand a customer, we are able to drive higher numbers of users to interact with our product.

 With real-time segments and the ability to analyze data on an individual level, we gathered and utilized more in-depth insights about our audience.

-Can you share some of the metrics that improved as a result of this initiative?
+Can you share some metrics from your CDP initiative?

 When looking at all of our partners and enhanced tools combined, here are the metrics we have improved:

 - Subscriber acquisition and ROI: We have increased subscriptions 4x without paid marketing efforts thus far, be it on social, search or other channels.